 in Ghana are doing these days

 He mentions in the second stanza of ‘The Day Lady Died’ that he stopped by a newsstand and bought “NEW WORLD WRITING.”
 This is a reference to a literary magazine that was published during the fifties.
 It contained numerous examples of writing from different authors in one issue.
 He speaks sarcastically about his desire to see “what the poets / in Ghana are doing these days,” as if it is the literary center of the world.
 The magazine was known to publish not only popular writers but various writers from around the world.
 It’s unclear exactly how he feels about the inclusion of these writers, but he is at the very least skeptical.

 and Miss Stillwagon (first name Linda I once heard)

 doesn’t even look up my balance for once in her life

 of Genet, but I don’t, I stick with Verlaine

 after practically going to sleep with quandariness

 The speaker buys books, one by Paul Verlaine, that have drawings in them by Pierre Bonnard, a French post-impressionist painter.
-He had considered getting several other things but he set with his first choice.
+He had considered getting several other things, but he set with his first choice.
 If nothing else, from these lines a reader should come to understand the speaker as an educated person.
-He is informed on a variety of subjects and is ready to show that feature of his personality off.
+He is informed on various subjects and is ready to show that feature of his personality off.

 and for Mike I just stroll into the PARK LANE